idezdigital/nova-security/README.md

 php artisan vendor:publish --tag="nova-security-config"
 ```

-You can publish the translate files with:
+You can publish the translations files with:
 ```bash
 php artisan vendor:publish --tag="nova-security-translations"
 ```